 - Our work as the only agricultural land trust with a national scope enables us to take on projects that other groups cannot.

 - Our Farm Legacy program enables farmers and ranchers to donate properties that they know will be stewarded wisely.

 - Our leadership of the National Agricultural Land Network provides critical services to states and other land trusts.

-- Our research division maintains the nation’s best land-cover data, evaluates conservation outcomes, and studies farmer demographics.
+- Our researchers maintain the nation’s best land-cover data, evaluate conservation outcomes, and study farmer demographics.